 What If the Landlord Doesn’t Comply?

 Renting to a tenant with an emotional support animal, especially in a no-pets unit, can be a trying experience for both parties.
-It’s important to communicate respectfully and make sure you have the necessary background information.
+It’s important to communicate respectfully and make sure you have all the necessary background information as detailed in the ESA housing letter.
 If the tenant has talked to the landlord about their protections under the FHA and the landlord continues to refuse them housing, the tenant may sue the landlord for discrimination.
 Following laws as a landlord is crucial for a successful rental business.

 In addition, the tenant may file a complaint with the U.S. Department of Housing and Urban Development (HUD), the organization that oversees the FHA.
 This is an undesirable outcome for all involved, so it’s always best to try to reach an agreement before escalating the situation.